melbournebioinformatics/MelBioInf_docs/docs/tutorials/seurat-de/seurat-de.md

 !!! question
     What do you think of the integration results now?

-    **Hint:** Also look at the pc1 and pc2 plots for each integration method
+    **Hint:** Also look at the PC1 and PC2 plots for each integration method.

 ### Step 6: Perform standard clustering steps after integration